datacarpentry/semester-biology/exercises/Loops-size-estimates-by-name-apply-R.md

 2. Using `dplyr` add a new `masses` column to the data frame (using `rowwise`, `mutate` and your function).

-3. Make a histogram of of dinosaur lengths with one subplot for each species (using `facet_wrap`).
+3. Make a histogram of of dinosaur masses with one subplot for each species (using `facet_wrap`).